Saymanning/Honey_Bee_Colony_Loss_US/README.md

-### Data Dictionary:

-DATA DICTIONARY: Colony_Loss_2015_2020

-Honey Bee Colonies: Released by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).
-Number of Colonies, Maximum, Lost, Percent Lost, Added, Renovated, and Percent Renovated with Five or More Colonies

-COLUMNS:
-- State: String
-- Number of Colonies: integer
-- Maximum colonies: integer
-- Lost Colonies: integer
-- Percent lost : percent.
-- Added Colonies: integer
-- Percent renovated: percent
-- Year: integer
-- Quarter: varchar

-(X)  Not applicable
-(Z)  Less than half of the unit shown.

-DATA DICTIONARY: HBstressors_2015_2020

-Colony Health Stressors with Five or More Colonies

-COLUMNS:
-- State: string
-- Varroa_mites_Percent
-- Other_pests_and_parasites_Percent
-- Diseases_Percent
-- Pesticides_Percent
-- Other_Percent
-- Unknown_Percent
-- Year: integer
-- Quarter: varchar

-(X)  Not applicable
-(Z)  Less than half of the unit shown.

-### Resources: Technologies we will use for this analysis

-  - PostgreSQL
-  - Python
-  - Pandas library
-  - Tableau
-  - MLENV

 ### Machine Learning Model:
-   - Multi-Linear Regression
-Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent (target) and independent variable (s) (predictor).
-This technique is used for forecasting, time series modelling and finding the causal effect relationship between the variables.
-Linear Regression establishes a relationship between dependent variable (Y) and one or more independent variables (X) using a best fit straight line (also known as regression line).
-In other to show the correlation between our list of stressors and its effect on  honey bees we predicted that best a linear regression with a based fit line is more appropriate.
-With our independent variables (X) being the stressors and out dependent variables (Y) losses of honey bees.
+   - Initially, we chose to perform a linear regression analysis on two datasets we collected.
+Linear regression can show a relationship between variables and allows for forecasting future trends.
+After reviewing the analysis, it was decided to run a multi-linear regression due to the addition of a third dataset.

    - We used the Linear Regression model to train_test_split our Honey Bee loss prediction.
 First, the below graph shows the relationship of Years to Loss Colonies from 2015-2020.
-Next, the second image highlight the small progression of colony loss (yellow highlight) while also showing the red prediction line.
-NOTE: Although the below charts shows a small incline in colony loss over all states, it is our observation that a deeper look into perhaps the top 5-10 states my show a better visualiztion of the losses.
+   - Next, the second image highlight the small progression of colony loss (yellow highlight) while also showing the red prediction line.
+The below charts shows a small incline in colony loss over all states.
+We found that due to the high variability of factors causing honey bee colony loss, it is difficult to determine whether one variable is more prevalent than another.
+However, in our analysis there is one trend that remains clear, there has been a slight reduction (see area highlighted in yellow below) in colony loss over the past 5 years.
+This has led to further investigation and analysis into the other question we hope to address in this analysis.
+Does climate change, pollution, loss of biodiversity and habitat due to population growth contribute to honey bee colony loss?
+Population growth in the US means increased resource consumption.
+Our country's biodiversity is disrupted and harmed  by the waste that is produced, which pollutes habitat and poisons wildlife, and the need for more wildlife habitat to be converted into agricultural and urban land.